GrapheneOS/hardened_malloc/README.md

 * `CONFIG_WRITE_AFTER_FREE_CHECK`: `true` (default) or `false` to control sanity checking that new small allocations contain zeroed memory.
-This can detect writes caused by a write-after-free vulnerability and mixes well with the features for making memory reuse randomized / delayed.
+This can detect writes caused by a write-after-free vulnerability and mixes well with the features for making memory reuse randomized/delayed.
 This has a performance cost scaling to the size of the allocation, which is usually acceptable.
 This is not relevant to large allocations because they're always a fresh memory mapping from the kernel.